xluciadh/bio-volumentations/docs/source/examples.rst

 Optionally, you can specify a datatype conversion transformation that will be applied after the last transformation in the list, for example from the default :class:`numpy.ndarray` to a PyTorch :class:`torch.Tensor`.
 You can also specify the probability of applying the whole pipeline as a number between 0 and 1.
-The default probability is 1 - the pipeline is applied for each call.
-See the `docs <https://biovolumentations.readthedocs.io/1.2.0/bio_volumentations.core.html#module-bio_volumentations.core.composition>`_ for more details.
+The default probability is 1; the pipeline is applied for each call.
+See the :class:`Compose` `docs <https://biovolumentations.readthedocs.io/1.2.0/bio_volumentations.core.html#module-bio_volumentations.core.composition>`_ for more details.

 Note: You can also toggle the probability of applying the individual transforms.
 To do so, you can use the parameters :class:`p` and :class:`always_apply` when instantiating the transformation objects.
-If :class:`always_apply == True`, the transformation is applied every time the pipeline is called;
+If :class:`always_apply==True`, the transformation is applied every time the pipeline is called;
 otherwise, it is applied with probability :class:`p`, which must be a number between 0 and 1.

 The :class:`Compose` object is callable.
 The data is passed as keyword arguments, and the call returns a dictionary